 - East: finally the eastern border follows the Jordan river until the end of the Dead Sea: And ye shall mark out your line for the east border from Hazar-enan to Shepham; and the border shall go down from Shepham to Riblah, on the east side of Ain; and the border shall go down, and shall strike upon the slope of the sea of Chinnereth eastward; and the border shall go down to the Jordan, and the goings out thereof shall be at the Salt Sea; this shall be your land according to the borders thereof round about.'
 (Numbers 34:10-12).
 The sea of Chinnereth is the Sea of Galilee.

 The conquest of Canaan

-The settlement of the 12 Tribes inside Canaan is rather well known and more or less the previous assumptions derived from the above text from Numbers 34.
+The settlement of the 12 Tribes inside Canaan is well known and the previous assumptions derived from the above text from Numbers 34.
 There were also lands conquered by Ruben and Gad tribes during the time of Moses, because these tribes were not worthy to settle in the land promised to the descendance of Jacob.

 The Land of Israel and the Kuran

 The Holy Kuran echoes the Biblical narrative that the Land of Israel was indeed given by God, or Allah, to the Jews:

 Sura 5:20-21 - And, when Moses said to his people, "O my people, remember the favour of Allah upon you when He appointed among you prophets and made you possessors and gave you that which He had not given anyone among the worlds.
 O my people, enter the Holy Land which Allah has assigned to you and do not turn back and thus become losers.